psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 Problem 14
 ----------

-Using this procedure, you shoudl able be able to write some predicate procedures that help in deciphering another player's strategy.
+Using this procedure, you should able be able to write some predicate procedures that help in deciphering another player's strategy.
 For instance, we can use **get-probability-of-c** to record the behavior of an opponent.
 We could then compare this against what we would expect for a behavior to see if they match.
 Thus, the first procedure tests to see if two lists are the same.
 Using this we could check to see if an opponent is a fool by seeing if he always cooperates (i.e., the observed behavior would be a "c" for cooperate in all cases).

 <pre>
 (define (test-entry index trial)